 Generally, stimulants are safe if prescribed by a doctor.
 Still, studies show that children taking Adderall should be carefully monitored for any cardiac event.

-That’s only natural, as Adderall interferes with hormones other than dopamine and norepinephrine.
-In fact, even an increase in norepinephrine can raise heart rate and blood pressure.
+That’s only natural, as Adderall can affect systems beyond dopamine and norepinephrine.
+For example, an increase in norepinephrine levels can lead to higher heart rate and blood pressure.

 So, doctors usually modify the dose of Adderall in children and avoid using the extended-release formulation.